 The ELC and ELP emergency drivers include NiCAD batteries.
 Nickel Cadmium batteries can be stored in either a charged or discharged state.
 However, long term storage can accelerate battery self-discharge, and lead to the deactivation of reactants.
 Although the cells can be stored at temperatures between -20°C and +45°C, as with almost all batteries heat can cause deterioration of the active chemicals and it is better to keep the cells in a cool, clean, dry, non-corrosive environment.
 After prolonged storage, two or three deep discharge cycles may be needed to restore full capacity.
 When storing for periods longer than a year or two, some performance decay can occur – NiCAD batteries that are on a shelf for longer than a year should be subjected to deep discharge/charge cycle to prevent this decay.

 Hatch Metal Halide ballasts are designed to operate ceramic metal halide lamps and certain quartz lamps depending on ballast model.
-Please contact us for an up to date lamp compatibility chart.
+Please review the specifications and contact your local Hatch representative with further questions.

 The T Point is the spot on the ballast that is the hottest area.
 This area is where thermal couplers should be placed when doing a heat test.